HoseinParvaresh/HoseinParvaresh/README.md

 - :school: I `studying` at the University of [Persian Gulf Bushehr](https://www.pgu.ac.ir/fa).
 - ✍🏻 I love using Software as a solution for every Problem
 - 🤓 Always learning new things
+- 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/user-attachments/files/19393507/default.pdf)

 <br>